 Properly Store Pumpkin Seeds for Planting

-When saving pumpkin seeds, you also need to store them so that they will be ready to plant for next year.
+When saving pumpkin seeds, store them so they will be ready to plant for next year.
 Any seeds, pumpkin or otherwise, will store best if you keep them somewhere cold and dry.

 One of the best places to store pumpkin seed for planting next year is in your refrigerator.
 Put your pumpkin seed envelope in a plastic container.
-Place several holes in he lid of the container to ensure that condensation does not build up on the inside.
+Place several holes in the lid of the container to ensure that condensation doesn’t build up on the inside.
 Place the container with the seeds inside at the very back of the fridge.

 Next year, when it comes time for planting pumpkin seeds, your pumpkin seeds will be ready to go.
 Saving pumpkin seeds is a fun activity for the whole family, as even the smallest hand can help.
 And, after you properly store pumpkin seed for planting, children can also help plant the seeds in your garden.